sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/software_development.md

 Here goes a list of things to take into account when developing:

 1. The source code is inside the `romemul` folder.
 This name could change in the future.
 2. `memmap_romemul.ld` is the linker script used to link the code.
-It contains the different memory sections that the Sidecart needs.
+It contains the different memory sections that the Multi-device needs.
 Please don't change these values if you don't know what you are doing.
 The RAM for the RP2040 has been reduced to 128Kbytes to keep the Atari ST ROMs in the RAM for performance reasons.
 Also, don't modify the space needed for configuration data.
-This data is used to store the configuration of the SidecarT board and it's used by the `CONFIGURATOR` tool.
+This data is used to store the configuration of the Multi-device board and it's used by the `CONFIGURATOR` tool.
 3. CMakelists.txt is the file used by the CMake tool to build the project.

 A special note about the `firmware.c` file.
 This file is an array generated with the python script `download_firmware.py`.
 This script downloads the latest version of the Atari ST firmware contained in the repository [atarist-sidecart-firmware](https://github.com/sidecartridge/atarist-sidecart-firmware).
 The same can apply to `firmware_floppyemul` file.
 This file is an array generated with the python script `download_floppyemul.py`.
 This script downloads the latest version of the Atari ST Floppy emulator driver contained in the repository [atarist-sidecart-floppy-emulator](https://github.com/sidecartridge/atarist-sidecart-floppy-emulator).
-Hence, the code embeds the Atari ST firmware in the SidecarT firmware.
+Hence, the code embeds the Atari ST firmware in the Multi-device firmware.
 This is done to simplify the development and to avoid the need to flash the Atari ST firmware in the RP2040. **As a rule of thumb, if you modify any of those firmwares, you have to regenerate the `firmware.c` and `firmware_floppyemul.c` file.
 To do that, just run the `download_firmware.py` and `download_floppyemul.py` scripts.**

 ## Releases